-How to mute, block, and report spam on iMessage for iPhone and iPad
+How to handle abuse on iMessage for iPhone and iPad

 - Tap the conversation of the person you're trying to block.

-- Tap the name of the contact.
+Tap on the person's name and photo at the top of the screen.

-- Tap Block Caller.
-You'll need to scroll down to see it.

-With a contact blocked, you will not receive any messages, calls, or Facetime requests from that person.
-If you ever happen to change your mind and want to unblock said person, it's as easy as following the same steps as above and tapping Unblock This Caller.
+With a contact blocked, you will not receive any messages, calls, or FaceTime requests from that person.
+If you ever happen to change your mind and want to unblock a contact, it's as easy as following the same steps as above and tapping Unblock This Caller.

 How to report iMessage spam to Apple

 In a perfect world, we'd never have to deal with spam at all.
-Unfortunately, the world is a chaotic place filled with spammers who want to waste your time and inbox space with their trash offers.
+Unfortunately, the world is a chaotic place filled with spammers who want to waste your time and inbox space with their trash offers and scams.
 But, you don't just have to sit there and take the spam abuse.
 Fight back by reporting iMessage spam to Apple.

 If you receive a spam text or iMessage in the Messages app from a number or email address that is not in your contacts list, you will see the option to Report as Junk at the very bottom.
 To report a message as spam: